-As in 2022, important trends continued to create uncertainty and disrupt business operations and markets to varying degrees in 2023 and into 2024.
+As in 2022, important trends continued to create uncertainty and disrupt business operations and markets to varying degrees through 2023 and into 2024.
 These trends include:

 - Shifting economic outlook.
 Inflation persisted in 2023, albeit at a decelerating rate compared with 2022.
-Over the year, the Consumer Price Index (CPI) grew by the third largest over-the-year rate since 2007. - Federal Interest rate increase.
-The rate increased by .25 percentage points four times in 2023. - Decreased vehicle miles.
-Gasoline expenditures were down 12.7 percent reflecting a decrease in miles traveled, and potential replacement tire purchases. - Staffing challenges.
-With continuing low unemployment and increased inflation rates, waste tire management companies (like other industries) have dealt with persistent staffing and hiring challenges, along with rising wages.
+Over the year, the Consumer Price Index (CPI) grew by the third largest rate since 2007. - Federal interest rate increase.
+The rate increased by 0.25 percentage points on four separate occasions in 2023. - Staffing challenges.
+With continuing low unemployment and increased inflation rates, waste tire management companies, like other industries, have dealt with persistent staffing and hiring challenges, along with rising wages.
 This is a widely cited issue for companies in all market segments covered in this report. - Trucking and ocean shipping costs and challenges.
-The staffing shortage of 2022 continued in 2023 and is particularly an issue in the trucking industry, and costs have skyrocketed in recent years.
-In 2023, ports continued to be severely disrupted by worker disruptions and other factors.
-Exports of TDM material increased in 2023 as demand increased in use for cement, chemical, pulp and paper and pyrolysis facilities.
-During 2023 both the Oakland and Long Beach Ports had an average of six-days of vessel dwell time for imports.
-Vessel dwell times are the amount of time that vessels spend in port actively loading or unloading cargo, which contributes to both port capacity and throughput performance. - Potential global marketplace changes.
-Disruptions and uncertainty are poised to continue to affect the waste tire industry in 2024 and 2025.
+The staffing shortage of 2022 continued in 2023 and is particularly challenging for the trucking industry, where costs have skyrocketed in recent years.
+In 2023, ports continued to be severely impacted by worker disruptions and other factors.
+Exports of TDM increased in 2023 due to increased demand from cement, chemical, pulp and paper, and pyrolysis facilities. - Potential global marketplace changes.
+Disruptions and uncertainty will likely continue to affect the waste tire industry in 2024 and 2025.
 International demand for TDM is continuing to increase in 2024.
-Increased imports of inexpensive truck tires slightly decreased the national retread market in 2023.
-Imported rubber products sold online and at big box stores compete with products manufactured in California and the US.
-Some of the imported products are produced using chemicals that cannot be used in the manufacturing process in the US.
-International politics can, and often do, change our local and world marketplace.
-International politics can shift the focus of economic activity through the world's growing connectedness and movements in capital, people, and information, and the acceleration in the scope, scale, and economic impact of technology.
-The impact of these dynamics is felt worldwide, in the nation, in California, and in our local markets.
+The slight decrease of California's retread market in 2023 was influenced by increased imports of inexpensive truck tires.
+Imported rubber products sold online and at big box stores compete with products manufactured in California and the U.S., but are often made with chemicals that cannot be used in U.S. manufacturing.
+International politics can, and often does, change our local and world marketplace shifting the focus of economic activity.
+Movements in capital, people, information, and the acceleration in the scope, scale, and economic impact of technology are felt worldwide, in the U.S., in California, and in our local markets.